box/box-content-preview/CONTRIBUTING.md

 To learn more about CLAs and why they are important to open source projects, please see the [Wikipedia entry](http://en.wikipedia.org/wiki/Contributor_License_Agreement).

+## Code of Conduct

+This project adheres to the [Box Open Code of Conduct](http://opensource.box.com/code-of-conduct/).
+By participating, you are expected to uphold this code.

 ## How to contribute

 * **File an issue** - if you found a bug, want to request an enhancement, or want to implement something (bug fix or feature).